The topology of Calabi-Yau threefolds with Picard number three

-One difference from the first two cases considered is that there, the points $E = \pm \tilde B_3$ were isolated, in that they did not represent the point at infinity on any tangent to the affine Hessian curve.
-In the remaining two cases, this is no longer true, in that they represent the point at infinity of the tangent line at $R$, the midpoint of the arc $Q_2Q_1$.
+The reader will easily check that the points $E= \pm \tilde B_i$ for $i=1,2$ give rise to trivial cases where either $G_E >0$ on both $C_2$ and $P^\circ$ and all of $C_2$ is visible from $E$, or $G_E <0$ on $P^\circ$.
+One difference from the first two cases considered for the elliptic curve is that there, the points $E = \pm \tilde B_3$ were isolated, in that they did not represent the point at infinity on any tangent to the affine Hessian curve.
+In the remaining two cases, this is no longer true, in that they represent the point at infinity of the tangent line at $R$, the midpoint of the relevant arc $Q_2Q_1$.
 It is still the case that $E\cdot D^2 =0$ is a line pair, with singularity at $R' = \alpha (R) \in C_2$, one line being tangent there and the other being the line of symmetry; in the two cases now being studied, the points $A$ on the affine tangent line give rise to conics $A\cdot D^2 =0$ containing $R'$, and that for $A\ne R$ the conic is smooth at $R'$ with tangent line $L$ the line of symmetry.
 The special cases $E = \pm \tilde B_3$ are not then as special as previously, in that now they represent a limit of points on the affine tangent line at $R$.
 The proofs can therefore invoke continuity when dealing with these cases.